How Does Inflation Impact Your Finances?

 For the past several years, inflation has been under control.
-The overall rate of inflation, as measured by the Consumer Price Index has been averaging less than 3%.
-However, in the late 1970's and early 1980's, the inflation rate was much higher and the annual increases in the cost of living were much higher.
-For 2017, the inflation rate was about 2.1%.
+The overall rate of inflation, as measured by the Consumer Price Index has been averaging less than 3% in recent years.
+For 2020, the rate of inflation was 1.4%.
+However, the prices of some items, such as food and energy, increased at a much higher rate.
+In the late 1970’s and early 1980’s, the inflation rate was much higher and the annual increases in the cost of living were much higher.

 The Consumer Price Index is the most common measure of inflation and is determined by adding up the costs of a typical “basket” of goods and services that individuals by or use.
 It includes costs of food, transportation, housing, entertainment, medical care and many others.
 The government surveys the prices of several hundred items in over 200 categories as part of the calculation.